Sidney Reilly: Final marriage

 While on a visit to postwar Berlin in December 1922, Reilly met a charming young actress named Pepita Bobadilla in the Hotel Adlon.
 Bobadilla was an attractive blonde who falsely claimed to be from South America.
 Her real name was Nelly Burton, and she was the widow of Charles Haddon Chambers, a well-known British playwright.
-For the past several years Bobadilla had gained notoriety both as Chambers' wife and for her stage career as a dancer.
-On 18 May 1923, after a whirlwind romance, Bobadilla married Reilly at a civil Registry Office on Henrietta Street, in Covent Garden, Central London, with Captain Hill acting as a witness.
+For the past several years, Bobadilla has gained notoriety both as Chambers' wife and for her stage career as a dancer.

+On 16 May 1923, after a whirlwind romance, Bobadilla announced her forthcoming marriage to Reilly in various newspapers.
+Two days later, Bobadilla married Reilly on 18 May 1923 at a civil Registry Office on Henrietta Street, in Covent Garden, Central London, with Captain Hill acting as a witness.
 As Reilly was already married at the time, their union was bigamous.

-Bobadilla later described Reilly as a sombre individual and found it strange that he never entertained guests at their home.
+Bobadilla described Reilly as a sombre individual and found it strange that he never entertained guests at their home.
 Except for two or three acquaintances, hardly anyone could boast of being his friend.
 Nevertheless, their marriage was reportedly happy as Bobadilla believed Reilly to be "romantic", "a good companion", "a man of infinite courage", and "the ideal husband".
 Their union would last merely 30 months before Reilly's disappearance in Russia and his execution by the Soviet OGPU.

 Zinoviev scandal

-One year later Reilly was involved—possibly alongside Sir Stewart Graham Menzies—in the Zinoviev Letter scandal.
+One year later, Reilly was involved—possibly alongside Sir Stewart Graham Menzies—in the Zinoviev letter scandal.
 Four days before the British general election on 8 October 1924, a Tory newspaper printed a letter purporting to originate from Grigory Zinoviev, head of the Third Communist International.

-The letter claimed that the planned resumption of diplomatic and trade relations by the Labour party with Soviet Russia would indirectly hasten the overthrow of the British government.
+The Zinoviev letter claimed that the planned resumption of diplomatic and trade relations by the Labour party with Soviet Russia would hasten the overthrow of the British government.
 Hours later, the British Foreign Office responded to the letter with a note of protest to the Soviet government.
-Soviet Russia and British Communists denounced the letter as a forgery by British intelligence agents, while Conservative politicians and newspapers maintained that it was genuine.
-Recent scholarship argues that the letter was indeed a forgery.
+Soviet ministers denounced the letter as a forgery, while British Foreign Secretary Austen Chamberlain and Prime Minister Stanley Baldwin maintained its authenticity.
+Most biographers indicate the letter to be likely forged.

 Amid the uproar following the printing of the letter and the Foreign Office protest, Ramsay MacDonald's Labour Government lost the general election.
 According to Samuel T. Williamson, writing in The New York Times in 1926, Reilly may have served as a courier to transport the forged Zinoviev letter into the United Kingdom.

-Reflecting upon these events, the journalist Winfried Lüdecke posited in 1929 that Reilly's role in "the famous Zinoviev letter assumed a world-wide political importance, for its publication in the British press brought about the fall of the [Ramsay] Macdonald ministry, frustrated the realization of the proposed Anglo-Russian commercial treaty, and, as a final result, led to the signing of the treaties of Locarno, in virtue of which the other states of Europe presented, under the leadership of Britain, a united front against Soviet Russia".
+Reflecting upon these events, the journalist Winfried Lüdecke posited in 1929 that Reilly's role in "the famous Zinoviev letter assumed a world-wide political importance, for its publication in the British press brought about the fall of the [Ramsay] Macdonald ministry, frustrated the realisation of the proposed Anglo-Russian commercial treaty, and, as a final result, led to the signing of the treaties of Locarno, in virtue of which the other states of Europe presented, under the leadership of Britain, a united front against Soviet Russia".